glam-lab/degender-the-web/README.md

 This extension does not collect personally identifiable information.
 See the [privacy policy](PRIVACY.md) for more information.

-Note that this extension runs the risk of misgendering persons, both trans and cis, who have stated their use of "he/him" or "she/her" prounouns.
+This extension runs the risk of misgendering persons, both trans and cis, who have stated their use of "he/him" or "she/her" prounouns.
 Though it can never be eliminated entirely, several design features will aim to mitigate that risk.
 In particular, the extension does not alter personal pronouns on pages that
 * include a personal pronoun specifier, [such as "he/him" or "she/her"](data/personal-pronoun-specs.json);
 * include the word "gender" in the page text, suggesting that the page may address gender as a topic.

-Other potential mitigation features are currently documented as [issues](https://github.com/ProfJanetDavis/degender-the-web/issues) and will be documented here when they are implemented.
+Other potential mitigation features are currently documented as [issues](https://github.com/glam-lab/degender-the-web/labels/respect) and will be documented here when they are implemented.

 [A few domains](data/excluded-domains.json) are excluded from this extension due to technical incompatibilities.